IceHe/lib/mac/initialize-beta.md

     Because the valid methods for stable Internet connection may change often, RECOMMEND to search them on the Internet when you need.

-1. Open this webpage with Safari browser so that continue following this guide on Mac
+1. Open this webpage with Safari browser for better continuing the following steps on Mac

     _TODO : Wait for the stable link to this webpage._